JonBohlin/Fractal-Explorer/README.md

 java FractalExplorer

-A JAR file can be created as follows:
+A JAR file can also be created:

 jar cfe FractalExplorer.jar FractalExplorer ./*.class